-The coordinated ransomware attacks on 23 Texas municipalities last month demonstrates the lengths cybercriminals are willing to go to in order to attain their demanded ransom (in the case of the Texas cities, $2.5 USD).
+The coordinated ransomware attacks on 23 Texas municipalities last month demonstrate the lengths cybercriminals are willing to go to in order to attain their demanded ransom (in the case of the Texas cities, $2.5 USD).
 On the heels of these attacks, the Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency (CISA) Director Chris Krebs unveiled the agency’s new strategic intent document.

 The document spells out how CISA will work to address the ever-growing threat of cyberattack by defining its mission and a high-level framework that will be used – a framework that includes the sharing of information between state and local agencies.